 In men, circumcision reduces the risk of getting HPV infection, as well as HIV infection and genital herpes, but not syphilis.

-All sex partners should be examined for warts and other STDs and treated, if necessary.
+All sex partners should be examined for warts and other STIs and treated, if necessary.
 Sex partners should also have regular examinations to check for HPV infection.